EGO4D/ego-exo4d-egopose/handpose/data_preparation/README.md

 ## Getting Started
 Follow instructions below to
 - Prepare environments
 - Download and pre-process the hand ego pose data, including undisorted Aria images and corresponding 2D & 3D hand pose annotations.

 We provide scripts to download and prepare data for both manually and automatically annotated takes.
-Considering the data size, we encourage the users to start with manual annotations first.
+Considering the data size, we encourage the users to start with manually annotationed takes first.
 See [paper](https://arxiv.org/abs/2311.18259) for details on automatic annotations and how it can help improve the performance.

 ## Folder naming conventions